Stellar nurseries may feed on spirals of stars, scientists say

 A dense stellar nursery may feed on a spiral of stars, scientists say

-New research found an inward spiral of gas and stars may be responsible for the fecundity of a stellar nursery
+New research finds inward spiral of gas and stars may be responsible for the fecundity of a stellar nursery

-A dense engine of star birth in a nearby galaxy may be fed by a spiral of stars.
+A dense engine of star birth in a nearby galaxy may be fed by a spiral of stars, according to new research conducted with the Hubble Space Telescope and European Southern Observatory's Very Large Telescope focusing on a dense star cluster in a dwarf galaxy relatively near our own Milky Way.

-That’s according to new research conducted with the Hubble Space Telescope and European Southern Observatory's Very Large Telescope focusing on a dense star cluster in the Small Magellanic Cloud, a dwarf galaxy relatively near our own Milky Way Galaxy.
-The researchers found the outer spiral arm of stars, gas and stars in a massive star cluster known as NGC 346, appear to be spiraling in toward the center of the cluster, feeding the birth of newborn stars there.
+The researchers found the outer spiral arm of stars, gas and stars in a massive star cluster known as NGC 346, appear to be spiraling in toward the centre of the cluster in the Small Magellanic Cloud dwarf galaxy, feeding the birth of newborn stars there.

-The findings were published Thursday in The Astrophysical Journal.
+The findings were published on Thursday in The Astrophysical Journal.

 “A spiral is really the good, natural way to feed star formation from the outside toward the center of the cluster," Peter Zeidler, a postdoctoral researcher at the Space Telescope Science Institute (STSci) in Baltimore, and one of the researchers behind the study, said in a statement.
-"It's the most efficient way that stars and gas fueling more star formation can move towards the center."
+"It's the most efficient way that stars and gas fueling more star formation can move towards the centre."

-This efficient fueling could explain why NGC 346 births so many young stars.
-Although the star cluster is only 150 light years in diameter — the Milky Way, by contrast, is 100,000 light years in diameter — it is as massive as 50,000 Suns.
+This efficient fuelling could explain why NGC 346 births so many young stars.
+Although the star cluster is only 150 light years in diametre — the Milky Way galaxy, by contrast, is 100,000 light years in diametre — it is as massive as 50,000 Suns.

 STSci star formation scientist Elena Sabbi led the study, which used the Very Large Telescope and Hubble to track stars in the spiral arm of NGC 346 for 11 years, which allowed researchers to discover their inward spiraling motion.
 They found the stars move an average of 2,000 miles per hour, covering about 200 million miles — or around twice the distance from the Earth to the Sun — in 11 years.